Search

 • Deforestation

 We preserve areas of High Conservation Value (HCV) and High Carbon Stock (HCS) within our operations.
-Prior to any new planting we use the HCS Approach Toolkit which allows estates to quantify carbon stocks of assets and gauge FPIC in the community.
-We have conducted HCV assessment by acreeon all sites with resultant Rehabilitation Plans on 100% of sites.
-They are designed to enhance what is there, and principally cover riparian areas.
+Prior to any new planting, we use the HCS Approach Toolkit which allows estates to quantify carbon stocks and gauge FPIC in the community.
+Our HCV Management Plans have been assessed and accredited by licensed assessors.
+100% of our sites have HCV management and HCV Rehabilitation Plans.

 • Paraquat phase out

-We have eliminated the use of Paraquat from all operations since end of March 2018.
+We have eliminated the use of Paraquat from all operations since March 2018.

 • Innovation: yield